Yeesbae/Codesprint/README.md

 # Code Sprint
 ## Byte Me
+## working Protoype
-## Main file is Problem Solution.py
+Run Problem Solution.py
 # Frontend
 Our solution is shown in An UI developed in Pygame to showcase the algorithm developed for route planning.
 # Backend